alice-biometrics/onboarding-web-react/README.md

 ## Requirements

-This demo uses a sandbox token based authentication so you will need to provide your sandbox token as the REACT_APP_SANDBOX_TOKEN environment variable (usually done through a `.env.local` file)
+This demo uses a trial token based authentication so you will need to provide your trial token as the REACT_APP_TRIAL_TOKEN environment variable (usually done through a `.env.local` file)

+## Installation

+In the project directory:

+### `yarn install`

 ## Running the demo